-French, German, Greek, Italian, Latin, Russian, or Spanish literature: seven courses, at least four of which must be upper-division in the same literature.
+French, German, Greek, Hebrew, Italian, Latin, Russian, or Spanish literature: seven courses, at least four of which must be upper-division in the same literature.

 Literatures in English, Literatures of the World, and Literature/Writing: seven courses, at least five of which must be upper-division.